Criminal case against Michael Flynn formally dismissed

-A federal judge on Tuesday officially dismissed President Trump‘s former National Security Adviser Micheal Flynn‘s criminal case as moot because he was pardoned by Mr. Trump, ending a dramatic three-year legal fight.
+A federal judge on Tuesday officially dismissed President Trump’s former National Security Adviser Michael Flynn’s criminal case as moot because he was pardoned by Mr. Trump, ending a dramatic three-year legal fight.

 U.S. District Judge Emmet G. Sullivan, who initially rebuffed efforts by Mr. Flynn, a retired lieutenant general, and the Justice Department to end the prosecution, took some final parting shots before dismissing the case.